granthale/wip-book/content/DRAFTS_GRANT/List of Prompt Types.md

 author: Grant
 draft: "true"
 ---
-There are many different strategies for writing prompts.
-This list is a scratchpad for collecting them.
+There are many strategies for writing prompts.
+This list acts as a container to collect them.

 **Strategies if you're having difficulty remembering something**
 - Add in explanatory prompts
-- Add in personal connections
-- Add in vivid memories
 - Simplify Q or A, break up prompt into multiple questions
 - Add in context (subject, etc.)
 - Add in redundancy (basic + reversed cards, different wordings, derivation steps, reasoning to land at answer)